bitrix24/b24restdocs/api-reference/sonet-group/sonet-group-setowner.md

-# Change Owner of Group sonet_group.setowner
+# Change Group Owner sonet_group.setowner

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}